Command-Line Arguments

 --help

-Function: Output short help information about command-line parameters to the console or to the terminal emulator and to exit upon completion.
+Function: Output short help information about command-line parameters to the console or the terminal emulator and shut down the component.

 Short form: -h